cshum/imagor/README.md

   -imagor-process-timeout duration
         Timeout for image processing (default 20s) -imagor-process-concurrency int
+        Maximum number of image process to be executed simultaneously.
+Requests that exceed this limit are put in the queue.
+Set -1 for no limit (default -1)
+  -imagor-process-queue-size int
-        Imagor semaphore size for process concurrency control.
-Set -1 for no limit (default -1) -imagor-base-path-redirect string
+        Maximum number of image process that can be put in the queue.
+Requests that exceed this limit are rejected with HTTP status 429.
+Set -1 for no limit (default -1)
+  -imagor-base-path-redirect string
         URL to redirect for Imagor / base path e.g. https://www.google.com -imagor-modified-time-check